bcosentino/urbanCausalInference/README.md

-This reposotory contains data and code for the following manuscript:
+*This reposotory contains data and code for the following manuscript:*

-Borden, J.B., J.P.
+**Borden, J.B., J.P.
 Gibbs, J.P.
 Vanek, and B.J.
 Cosentino.
-Beyond urbanization metrics: Using graphical causal models to investigate mechanisms in urban ecology and evolution
+Beyond urbanization metrics: Using graphical causal models to investigate mechanisms in urban ecology and evolution**

-The following files are included:
+*The following files are included:*

 #### measuredVariables.R

 R Code to estimate direct effects among measured variables based on the DAG in Fig. 3A.
+Variables include building cover (`bld`)

 #### measuredVariables.RData